Spin identification of the mono-Z$^{\prime}$ resonance in muon-pair production at the ILC with simulated electron-positron collisions at $\sqrt{s}$ = 500 GeV: Results

 Table \ref{table:tab18} outlines the number of events that successfully met both the pre-selection criteria (shown in the middle column) and the full selection criteria (indicated in the right column).
 These results were derived from simulations that accounted for both backgrounds and a signal, as detailed in the first column.
 The simulations were performed with a luminosity of 4 ab$^{-1}$ at $\sqrt{s} = 500$ GeV.
 The signal sample is based on the LV scenario, with model parameters set to $M_{Z^{\prime}}$ = 50 GeV, $M_{\chi_{1}} = 1$ GeV, $g_{DM} = 1.0$, and $g_{l} = 0.003$.
 We incorporated total uncertainties that cover both statistical and systematic components for the simulated signal and background samples.

-In case of dealing with an enriched sample of events for a specific signal process, it is important to consider the entire distribution of a variable across events instead of just counting events in a signal region.
+When dealing with an enriched sample of events for the SM background and a specific signal process, it is essential to consider the entire distribution of a variable across events, rather than just counting events within a signal region.
 In this context, the statistical significance (\( S_L \)) can be defined using the likelihood function, as explained in \cite{SSL, R2}.
+This method is utilized solely for the SM background and LV single events that meet the pre-selection criteria (refer to the middle column in Table \ref{table:tab18}).

+In case of studying a small statistical sample of the SM background, it is important to use the statistical significance defined by the formula \( S = \frac{N_s}{\sqrt{N_s + N_b}} \), in which \( M_{Z^{\prime}} \) is varied.
+In this equation, \( N_s \) represents the number of signal events from the new physics (LV signal events), while \( N_b \) denotes the total number of SM background events that pass the final selection criteria.

-Figures \ref{figure:s2} and \ref{figure:s3} illustrate the significance (\(S_L\)) as a function of integrated luminosity for two scenarios of dark matter mass (\(M_{\chi_{1}} = 1\) GeV and \(100\) GeV).
+Figures \ref{figure:s2} and \ref{figure:s3} illustrate the statistical significance (\(S\)) as a function of integrated luminosity for two scenarios of dark matter mass (\(M_{\chi_{1}} = 1\) GeV and \(100\) GeV).
 Figure \ref{figure:s2} focuses on \(M_{Z^{\prime}} = 50\) GeV, while Figure \ref{figure:s3} focuses on \(M_{Z^{\prime}} = 100\) GeV, for events that meet final criteria outlined in Table \ref{cuts}.
 These figures reflect the model associated with the LV scenario, using coupling constants of \(\texttt{g}_{l} = 0.003\) and \(\texttt{g}_{DM} = 1.0\) at $\sqrt{s} = 500$ GeV.
-The dashed red line in the plots represents a significance value of \(S_L = 5 \).
+The dashed red line in the plots represents a significance value of \(S = 5 \).

-For a mass \( M_{Z^{\prime}} \) of 50 GeV as in \ref{figure:s2}, one can achieve a 5$\sigma$ discovery at an integrated luminosity of 327 fb\(^{-1}\) for low-mass dark matter (\( M_{\chi_1} = 1 \) GeV).
-In comparison, obtaining this for heavy dark matter (\( M_{\chi_1} = 100 \) GeV) requires an integrated luminosity of 1500 fb\(^{-1}\).
+For a mass \( M_{Z^{\prime}} \) of 50 GeV as in \ref{figure:s2}, one can achieve a 5$\sigma$ discovery at an integrated luminosity of 293 fb\(^{-1}\) for low-mass dark matter (\( M_{\chi_1} = 1 \) GeV).
+In comparison, obtaining this for heavy dark matter (\( M_{\chi_1} = 100 \) GeV) requires an integrated luminosity of 688 fb\(^{-1}\).

-While for a \( M_{Z^{\prime}} \) of 100 GeV in \ref{figure:s3}, a 5$\sigma$ discovery can be achieved at an integrated luminosity of 720 fb\(^{-1}\) for low-mass dark matter (\( M_{\chi_1} = 1 \) GeV).
-However, for heavy dark matter with a mass of \( M_{\chi_1} = 100 \) GeV, it is not possible to achieve a 5$\sigma$ discovery, with the total integrated luminosity available at the ILC.
+For a \( M_{Z^{\prime}} \) of 100 GeV, as shown in \ref{figure:s3}, a significant of 5$\sigma$ discovery can be achieved with an integrated luminosity of 400 fb\(^{-1}\) when considering low-mass dark matter (\( M_{\chi_1} = 1 \) GeV).
+On the other hand, if we look at heavier dark matter, specifically with a mass of \( M_{\chi_1} = 100 \) GeV, a 5$\sigma$ discovery would require reaching an integrated luminosity of 1893 fb\(^{-1}\).